Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns the original login name, unaffected by su/sudo, and distinguishes itself from 'whoami' (effective user ID) and 'id'.
+The description clearly states the tool returns the original login name unaffected by su/sudo, and explicitly distinguishes it from 'whoami' and 'id'.
+It uses specific verbs and resources.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.